shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “It won’t.”

-Ersatzica latched the boots and opened the locket before she left.
+Ersatzica latched the boots and opened the locket before she left. *If queRen—the deer leader of Adavin—won’t turn me into a wolf, I’ll have to manage as a cat, somehow.*